-Hiroaki MASUHARA has been serving as an associate professor at the Faculty of Economic and Law, Shinshu University since 2016, after serving as a researcher from 2005 at National Center for Geriatrics and Gerontology, and as an assistant professor from 2009 and an associate professor from 2015 at Hiroshima International University.
+Hiroaki Masuhara has been serving as an associate professor at the Faculty of Economics and Law, Shinshu University since 2016, after serving as a researcher from 2005 at National Center for Geriatrics and Gerontology, and as an assistant professor from 2009 and an associate professor from 2015 at Hiroshima International University.
 He graduated from Hitotsubashi University in 1999 with a BA and an MA in Economics and obtained a Ph.
 D. in Economics from Hitotsubashi University, in 2014.
 His areas of expertise are health economic and micro-econometrics.
 In the field of health economics, he is studying demand for health care using micro data and health econometrics, especially count data and finite mixture models with endogeneity problems.

 Masuhara, H., “Essays on Unobserved Heterogeneity and Endogeneity in Health Econometrics,” PhD thesis, Hitotsubashi University, 1-112, 2014 .

 Masuhara, H., “Hurdle and Non-hurdle Specifications of Finite Mixture Count Data Models for Medical Care Demand,” The Bulletin of Department of Health Services Management, Hiroshima International University, 4, 57-67, 2013.

 Masuhara, H., “Semiparametric Specifications of Unobserved Heterogeneity in Count Data Models: An Application to Medical Care Utilization,” The Bulletin of Department of Health Services Management, Hiroshima International University, 3, 41-49, 2012.